Prdevoney/STEAM_Simulation_Images/steam-websocket/README.md

   </tr>
   <tr>
     <td><code>Monaco editor content</code></td>
-    <td>python script written by the user in the Monaco editor, just send <br> the content in the Monaco editor as a string in the JSON</td>
+    <td>python script written by the user in the Monaco editor, just JSON.stringify() <br> the content in the Monaco editor and send it in the json directly</td>
   </tr>
 </table>